mtov/engsoftmoderna/en/chapter1.md

 Second, testing serves both verification and validation purposes.
-Verification ensures a system conforms to its specifications, while validation checks if the system meets customer needs.
+Verification ensures a system conforms to its specifications, while validation checks if the system meets the customer needs.
 The two concepts are distinct because specifications may at times fail to meet customer needs.
 This might be due to misunderstandings between developers and users or due to poor explanations by users.

-Two commonly used phrases succinctly distinguish verification and validation:
+Two commonly used phrases help to distinguish verification and validation:

-* Verification: Are we correctly implementing the system according with its requirements?
+* Verification: Are we correctly implementing the system according with its specification?
 * Validation: Are we implementing the correct system—the one that meets customer or market needs?

-For instance, running a method to check its result is a verification activity, while conducting an acceptance meeting to show the system to clients is a validation activity.
+For instance, running a method to check whether it returns the specified result is a verification activity, while conducting an acceptance meeting to show the system to customers is a validation activity.

-It's also necessary to distinguish between three important testing-related terms: **defects**, **bugs**, and **failures**.
+It's also necessary to distinguish between three
+testing-related terms: **defects**, **bugs**, and **failures**.
 For illustration purposes, take the following code that computes the area of a circle depending on a certain condition: